 Poverty.
 Discrimination.
 Poor educational opportunities.
 Limited access to quality healthcare.
 All are factors that can stymie a child’s future.
-To help young people overcome these challenges, some cities operate community schools that integrate academics and related supports with services that address health and social needs of their students.
+To help young people overcome these challenges, some cities in the United States operate community schools that integrate academics and related supports with services that address health and social needs of their students.
 These schools also engage parents in activities that enable them to play a more active role in their children’s education, helping contribute to building stronger communities.

 After making initial investments in other well-known and promising alternative school models, Atlantic chose to focus on Elev8, a national model operating in a select number of cities.
 Elev8 schools: